Bathroom color ideas – 17 shades to try to bring calm and character into your space

 9. Introduce a playful spirit

 ‘Picking up a color tone in the bathroom wallpaper on the paneling and woodwork is a lovely way to introduce a further element of decoration to a scheme,’ says co-founder Mary Graham.
-‘For practical reasons, panelling can also provide additional resistance to everyday wear without diluting the bathroom wallpaper's power to impress.’
+‘For practical reasons, paneling can also provide additional resistance to everyday wear without diluting the bathroom wallpaper's power to impress.’

 10. Use the color wheel to pick soothing bathroom colors

-Pairing colors in bathrooms can be tricky because space is often limited and so color clashes are highlighted.
+Pairing colors in bathrooms can be tricky because space is often limited, and so color clashes are highlighted.
 Take advantage of the color wheel to make things easier.
 The wheel lets you see at a glance how colors relate to each other visually and has been used in design for generations.

 Opposite colors – say red and green – are complementary, whilst those next to each other – like green and blue – blend.
 Play around till you find your perfect combination.